Pre-nuptial Agreements in England are often regarded as binding though the court retains discretion as to whether an agreement should be enforced.

 - Couples getting married after having already cohabited and considering combining finances.

 - Where parents or relatives are contributing to a house or savings fund

 Pre-Nuptial Agreements: Frequently Asked Questions

-What do Brookman offer?
+What does Brookman offer?

-Do you offer Wills as well?
+Do you offer wills as well?

-Yes, we recommend making Wills to dovetail with the agreement.
-As with proposed agreements, we can assess if we can offer a fixed fee for one of our standard Wills, or whether more complicated drafting is needed.
+Yes, we recommend making wills to dovetail with the agreement.
+As with proposed agreements, we can assess if we can offer a fixed fee for one of our standard wills, or whether more complicated drafting is needed.

 Do you arrange insurance and financial advice?

 We liaise with independent financial advisors where appropriate, because they are accredited with the Financial Services Authority.